 At this age, you may make a regular distribution from an IRA without an early withdrawal penalty.
 You will still be required to take this as income, but you may offset some or all of the federal income tax by making a deductible gift to charity in the same year.
 This isn’t new; this option is available every year.

-What’s new is that the CARES Act created a unique opportunity available in 2020.
+What’s new is that the CARES Act created a unique opportunity available in 2020, which has been extended for 2021 also.
 If you make a regular distribution of any amount from your IRA and give it to charity, you can claim a charitable deduction on your federal income tax return for the full amount up to 100 percent of your AGI.
 This is not a QCD; you still have to take the distribution as income, but you then claim a charitable deduction that offsets the federal income tax.*

 For example, if you take $150,000 out of your IRA this year and give it all to charity, you may deduct up to this entire amount from your federal income taxes.
 If you have other deductions that lower your income so that you can’t fully deduct the charitable gift this year, you can carry the unused charitable deduction forward for five years under the normal rules for charitable deductions.